dream-num/obsidian-univer/readme.md

 # Obsidian Univer Plugin
 This plugin gives you all the features of a standard doc and sheet tool in Obisidian.
-You can build powerful Sheet or Doc within Obsidian.
+You can build a powerful Sheet or Doc within Obsidian.

-This plugin is based on [Univer](https://github.com/dream-num/univer), which is based on [DreanNum](https://github.com/dream-num)
+This plugin is based on [Univer](https://github.com/dream-num/univer), which is based on [DreamNum](https://github.com/dream-num)

 ### Features

 #### Sheet
 - Rich text formatting - change fonts, size, colors, borders, cell color, line-wrapping, etc
-- Formulas - serveral build in formulas
+- Formulas - several build in formulas
 - Filter and sort
 - Cells - merge cells, resize cells, drag cells